Carbon-Twelve-C12/quantera/docs/progress.md

 7. **Service Layer Performance**: Ensuring the service layer can handle the expected load and scale as needed
 8. **Authentication Security**: Implementing secure authentication mechanisms and token management
 9. **API Documentation**: Creating comprehensive documentation for API endpoints
+10. **Accessibility**: Ensuring the application is accessible to users with disabilities
+11. **Theme Consistency**: Maintaining visual consistency across components in different themes

 ## Next Meeting Agenda

-1. Review the newly implemented API layer with RESTful endpoints
+1. Review the newly implemented UI components and theme system
-2. Discuss frontend architecture and design
+2. Discuss wallet integration approach
 3. Plan API integration with frontend components
 4. Discuss authentication flow for frontend
 5. Plan security audit for API and frontend